 A masternode requires 1,550,001 BBP (equivalent of $264 at today's price) to run.
 The set-up includes a One Click Masternode Install Script and the setup guidelines are here.

 Bithope promotes charity through cryptocurrency crowdfunding so that charitable organizations can raise funds from donors for their charitable work.
 Donors can also scroll to find courses they want to assist with their money and do so within clicks -- from feeding the poor in war stricken or unstable economies, supporting SAT-I Efir Satellite, to supporting education.

-Bithope has successfully hosted 5 campaigns so far including the Brotherhood of the Phoenix to help safeguard the most vulnerable bird nests in Bulgaria and the "Preeclampsia?
-I want to Know" campaign, among others.
+Bithope has successfully hosted 5 campaigns so far including one called the Brotherhood of the Phoenix, to help safeguard the most vulnerable bird nests in Bulgaria and the "Preeclampsia?
+I want to Know" campaign, among several others.

-Bithope also runs the Bithope Foundation, the first Bulgarian NGO to use only crypto for campaigns noted on its website.
+Bithope also runs the Bithope Foundation, which is the first Bulgarian NGO to use only crypto for its web-marketed campaigns.